ok-ryoko/tree-sitter-systemtap/README.md

 # tree-sitter-systemtap

-[SystemTap] grammar for [tree-sitter] as interpreted by [Ryoko] from the SystemTap man pages, language reference, tapsets and test suite
+[SystemTap] grammar and queries for [tree-sitter] as interpreted by [Ryoko] from the SystemTap v4.8 man pages, language reference, tapsets and test suite

 ## Objectives